Fantastic Fall: Looking back at a tremendous season for Andover sports

 Many felt Andover field hockey would have won the 2020 Division 1 state championship, had the postseason not been cancelled by COVID-19.
 In 2021, the Golden Warriors left no doubt.

-Andover was unbeatable this fall, on the way to the Division 1 field hockey title.
+Andover was simply unbeatable this fall, on the way to the Division 1 field hockey state title.
 The Golden Warriors finished the season 21-0-1, outscoring opponents by a stunning 81-7 margin.
+They allowed more than one goal just once, the 2-2 tie with Masconomet in Game 2 of the season, and didn’t allow a single goal in the state tourney.

+Leading the way for Andover was MVC Division 1 MVP Emma Reilly.
+The junior, who has already committed to Columbia, tallied 27 goals, including four in the Division 1 semifinals and the lone tally in the state title game.
+Haley Carver added 10 goals, Rose MacLean did it all, Abby Miller anchored the defense and goalie Adelaide Weeden earned 15 shutouts.

+The legendary powerhouse Andover girls swim team may not have won the Division 1 state title this fall, but senior Charlotte Moulson won state crowns in both the 200 freestyle (1:54.83) and the 500 freestyle (5:07.93).
+The MVC Division 1 MVP also swam on the 400 freestyle relay that placed second.

 Commented